Dimo26/lncRNA_database/README.md

 ### gene_mapper.py
 Due to the difference in each and every database where biomart, ensembl, mirdb all define the genes differently.
 I wanted the user to search genes using gene names rather than ensembl ID etc. In order to do so, the gene_mapper maps the names in ensmebl with the information about the corresponding ncRNA by using ncbi gene info.

+### run database.sh
+In this file one can submit the searches.
+I have provided with examples that can be modified.

 ## References